 How do you make a garden bar?

-Simple and mobile drinks trollies can be purchased to serve a selection of drinks on a balcony or in a tiny garden are the easiest of mobile additions.
-Or, as repurposing wooden palettes are now popular, a bespoke palette bar or pull-down serving shelf can be an interesting and rustic alternative.
+Mobile drinks trollies, to serve a selection of drinks on a balcony or in a tiny garden, are the simplest of mobile additions for easy garden party ideas.
+Or, as repurposing wooden palettes is now popular, a bespoke palette bar or pull-down serving shelf can be an interesting and rustic alternative.

 What do you put in a garden bar?

 If you are serving drinks outdoors, then, of course, you need to stock your garden bar with essentials so that returning to the house for supplies is kept to a minimum.

 Decide how simple or elaborate you want your refreshment venue to be, then draw up an inventory accordingly.